cavan120010/librarydjango/README.md

 # LibraryDjango

-## Установка
+## Installation

-- Установить Python
+- Install Python
-- pip install django djangorestframework
+pip install django djangorestframework

-## Запуск
+## Run

-- Запустите cmd
+- Run cmd
-- Перейдите в папку project
+- Go to the project folder
-- Введите команду: python main.py runserver 127.0.0.1:8000
+- Enter the command: python main.py runserver 127.0.0.1:8000
-- Чтобы перейти на сайт перейдите по адресу 127.0.0.1:8000
+- To go to the site go to 127.0.0.1:8000
-- Профит!
+- Profit!